With all the different assets and elements that go into it, wealth can quickly become a complex topic.

 Why?
-Because of its focus on helping you monitor and optimize all your important wealth assets — we’re talking cash, stocks, vehicles, art, real estate, and even digital assets like domain names, cryptocurrency, and more.
+Because our portfolio tracker focuses on helping you monitor and optimize all your important wealth assets — we’re talking cash, bank accounts, checking accounts, investments accounts, stocks, vehicles, art, real estate, and even digital assets like domain names, cryptocurrency, and more.

-And it doesn’t matter where these assets originate from because we built Kubera to support all major currencies, so your balances are always in your preferred currency and aligned with the latest exchange rates.
+It doesn’t even matter where these assets originate from because we built Kubera to support all major currencies, so your balances are displayed in your preferred currency and aligned with the latest exchange rates, in real-time.

-In addition, Kubera’s distinctive beneficiary management feature ensures that all the ancillary assets that help protect your wealth — such as your trust, will, and other estate planning documentation — are stored safely until it’s time for them to be transferred to a beneficiary of your choosing.
+Another distinctive feature of Kubera’s dashboard is beneficiary management, which ensures that all the ancillary assets that help protect your wealth — such as your trust, will, and other estate planning documentation — are stored safely until it’s time for them to be transferred to a beneficiary of your choosing.